Close to the Edge: Bruford's departure and tour

+Alan White, who replaced Bruford immediately following the recording sessions and learned the complex arrangements in three days prior to the world tour.

-On 19 July 1972, once recording for the album was complete, Bruford left the band to join King Crimson.
-He offered to tour with Yes for the remainder of the year, yet Howe wanted him to leave sooner as he no longer had the commitment.
-Howe later regretted his decision as he would have enjoyed playing the album live with Bruford at the time.
-His replacement was Alan White of the Plastic Ono Band and Terry Reid's group.
-As he played on Close to the Edge but left before the subsequent tour, Bruford was obliged by management to share his album royalties with White and claims that Lane enforced a compensation payment of $10,000 from him for leaving.
-Years later, White agreed to return his share of the royalties upon Bruford's request.
-The band embarked on their largest yet world tour to promote the album.
-White had one full rehearsal with the band prior to the tour's start on 30 July 1972, which saw the band play a total of 95 concerts in the United States, Canada, United Kingdom, Japan, and Australia.
-The tour ended in April 1973.
-Recordings from the tour, both film and audio, were released on the band's first live album, Yessongs (1973), and concert film of the same name, filmed at the Rainbow Theatre in London and released in 1975.
+On 19 July 1972, following the completion of the recording sessions, Bruford left Yes to join King Crimson.
+Although he offered to tour with the group for the remainder of the year, Howe insisted on an immediate departure, feeling that Bruford no longer possessed the necessary commitment.
+Howe later expressed regret over the decision, noting that he would have greatly enjoyed performing the album live with Bruford at the time.
+His replacement was Alan White, who had previously played with John Lennon's Plastic Ono Band and Terry Reid.
+Because Bruford performed on the album but exited before the promotional dates commenced, manager Brian Lane required him to share half of his album royalties with White.
+Furthermore, Bruford stated that Lane enforced a $10,000 compensation penalty against him for leaving the band.
+Years later, White agreed to return his share of those specific royalties upon Bruford's personal request.

+Following Bruford's exit, Yes embarked on their most extensive world tour to date to promote the record.
+White completed only one full rehearsal with the group before the Close to the Edge Tour commenced on 30 July 1972, having spent the preceding three days intensely memorising the band's complex time signatures using a tape recorder and headphones.
+The itinerary ultimately spanned 95 concerts across the United States, Canada, the United Kingdom, Japan, and Australia, concluding in April 1973.
+The outing featured the live debut of keyboardist Rick Wakeman's flamboyant stage capes, which became a defining visual element of his persona, alongside the band's continued use of the "Finale" from Igor Stravinsky's The Firebird suite as their introductory walk-on music.
+Audio and film recordings from the tour were featured on the group's debut live album, Yessongs (1973), and the concert film of the same name.
+The video material was filmed during their two-night residency at London's Rainbow Theatre in December 1972 and officially released in theaters in 1975.
+Concluding his initial tenure with the band upon the record's completion, Close to the Edge was the final Yes studio album to feature contributions from Bruford for 19 years until Union (1991).

 Track listing

-Details are taken from the 1972 UK Atlantic album liner notes; other releases may show different information.
+Track details are taken from the original 1972 UK Atlantic Records liner notes; other releases may show different information.